multitudes/42_cpp02/README.md

 	[...]
 }
 ```
+Ad hoc polymorphism is based on compile-time information (static binding).
+It can be used for both functions and operators.

 ## what is a canonical form?
 Defines the essential members for proper object management:

 - Default Constructor: Creates an object in a valid state.